I don't often call recipes perfect, but these oatmeal cookies are soft, chewy, and warmly spiced—everything a good oatmeal raisin cookie should be.

 - Add a dash of cardamom or ginger to the dough.

-What’s your favorite way to make oatmeal cookies?
+How do you like to make oatmeal cookies?
 Let me know in the comments!

 Make-Ahead Oatmeal Cookies